Best Fashion & Apparel PLM Software in 2026

 Under $100/user/month - Techpacker or Onbrand PLM - but expect limited functionality at this price.

-$100-$300/user/month — Kobo PLM or Backbone PLM — the sweet spot for complete mid-market PLM.
+$100-$300/user/month - Kobo PLM or Backbone PLM - transparent per-user pricing for a complete platform, from your first organised collection to serious seasonal volume.

 By Feature Needs